 Is it any good?

-Are the movie's characters good role models?
+Families can talk about whether the characters in High School Musical good role models.
 What do you think the filmmakers want kids to take away from watching this movie?

 Why is it important to try new things?

-|Cast:||Ashley Tisdale, Vanessa Hudgens, Zac Efron
+- Cast: Ashley Tisdale, Vanessa Hudgens, Zac Efron

 Find more movies that help kids build character.